-Infestation sparks hope for diverse forest
+From tree-killing infestation arises hope for diverse forest

-North Shore

-landowners tap

-NRCS assistance

-and Lake SWCD

-expertise as they

-reduce the fire

-hazard brought

-on by spruce

-budworm, replace

-stands of dead

-balsam with

-species conducive

-to controlling

-erosion, improving

-water quality
+Private landowners on Lake Superior's North Shore tap Lake SWCD expertise as they reduce the fire hazard brought on by spruce budworm, replace stands of dead balsam with species conducive to controlling erosion, improving water quality logging days.
+It would curb erosion, improve water quality and produce healthy seed trees capable of jump-starting regrowth after a fire, infestation or other disaster.